alexander-yakushev/awesompd/README.md

 ## Version explanation ##

-Use this version with Awesome v3.4.x.
-If you are using the git pre-4.0 version of Awesome, please consider using for-awesome-git branch in this repository.
+Use this version with the latest git version of Awesome.
+If you are using Awesome v.3.4.x, please consider using [this](https://github.com/alexander-yakushev/awesompd/) version of the widget.

 ### Changes in 1.1.0 ###